zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 ### Register a listener
 Register a listener to start Eureka client.
-Add the following code block to the deployment descriptor `web.xml` to reference a listener.
+Add the following code block to the deployment descriptor `web.xml` to register a listener.
 ``` xml
 <listener>
     <listener-class>com.ca.mfaas.hellospring.listener.ApiDiscoveryListener</listener-class>